Calorique

 BMI Calculator for Children & Teens

-Calculate BMI for children and teens ages 2-20 using CDC growth chart percentiles.
-BMI in children is age and gender-specific.
+Estimate BMI-for-age category for children and teens ages 2-20 using simplified CDC growth chart percentile cutoffs.
+BMI in children is age and sex-specific.

 CDC Weight Categories for Children